devgaganin/Save-Restricted-Content-Bot-V2/README.md

 ## Features:

-- Able to extarct the content the from private or public enntities/channels/group
+- Able to extract the content the from private or public enntities/channels/group
 - direct rename and forward to channel/group/users
 - Custome caption/thumbnail
 - auto default thumbnail removal from videos